House Tour

 Brandon’s Office

 This was the only room in the house that wasn’t plain white when we moved in; it was primary blue.
-Brandon and I painted the room brown (Driftwood, Benjamin Moore), added bookshelves, and a small desk.
+Brandon and I painted the room brown (Driftwood, Benjamin Moore), and added Billy bookshelves from IKEA and a small desk.
 It’s a small room that was once one of the house’s original two bedrooms, but when an addition was added, the stairs cut right across the window.
-Finding a good layout in the awkward space was tricky, but we did eventually rearrange the furniture, replace the desk (which had come with the house), and add media storage for all of our CDs and DVDs.
-Unfortunately the top of the storage is a clutter catch-all!
-We’ll have to tidy up in there so I can photograph it.
+Finding a good layout in the awkward space was tricky, but we eventually rearranged the furniture, replaced the desk (which had come with the house), and added media storage for all of our CDs and DVDs.

 Bathroom (1st Floor)